 To act as a general consulting officer for all students.

-The Dean shall be Chairman of the Committees on the Conduct of Examinations and on First-Year Students; he shall be a member of the Committees on Faculty Business, on Petitions, on Physical Training, on Undergraduate Scholarships, on Provisional Students, and on Recommendation of Graduates for Appointment.
+The Dean shall be Chairman of the Committee on First-Year Students; he shall be a member of the Committees on Conduct of Examinations, on Faculty Business, on Petitions, on Physical Training, on Undergraduate Scholarships, on Provisional Students, and on Recommendation of Graduates for Appointment.
 He shall also appoint Advisers from the officers of instruction to act under his direction.